achrefjaziri/CracktalConcreteSimulator/README.md

 The above command will render and save 10 images (rendered with respective groundtruths and normalmaps) with crack into a /tmp folder, rendered at 10 samples and with a resolution of 1024x1024.
 For more options please check cmdparser.py in lib/ folder or use --help in the arguments.

+## Convertion EXR2NPY
+Find _exr2np.py_ in the _/utils_ directory.
+It contains example code for converting .exr files .npy.